 - 1. In the Group Definitions list, click Add. - In the Group Definition dialog box, enter the group name (failover1) in the Name box, and click Next. - 3.
-Confirm that Failover is possible at all servers is selected, and then click Finish.
+Confirm that Failover is possible at all servers is selected.
+There is no need to change the server starting up priority on this example(The priority is server1 -> server2 -> server3).
+Click Finish.